josdem/hugo/content/techtalk/ux/webdriverio_geolocation.md

 })
 ```

-On `LocationPage.clickOnLocationButton()` we are performing a click on location button so we can update our location on the map.
+On `LocationPage.clickOnLocationButton()` we are performing a click action on location button so we can update our location on the map.

 ```javascript
 const properties = require(`../properties/test.properties`)